 "We got them compressed into a day."

-On the other side of the world, Chris Moriarty also had a busy day after he was given four hours to move his 250-person business into a new office and get it ready to work from home.
+On the other side of the world, Chris Moriarty also had a busy day after he was given four hours to move his 250-person business into a new office and get it ready to enable work from home for his staff.

 The day started well for Moriarty and Flat Planet, the business process outsourcer he owns and runs in Manila, capital city of the Philippines.
-Work on the company's new office had finished ahead of schedule and while the fortnight of overlapping leases would be busy with all the minutiae and mess of a move, the old and new offices were just 150m apart so the job promised to be orderly.
+Work on the company's new office had finished ahead of schedule and while a fortnight of overlapping leases would be busy with all the minutiae and mess of an office move, the old and new offices were just 150m apart so the job promised to be orderly.

 But on this day, 16 March 2020, Philippines President Rodrigo Duterte ordered four weeks of "enhanced community quarantine" that would prohibit residents leaving home for 28 days other than to buy food or seek medical attention.
 An accompanying curfew came into effect at sundown.